google/capsicum-linux/README.md

 [capsicum-test](https://github.com/google/capsicum-test) repository is normally kept in sync with this branch.

-There are also four sets of topic branches, which hold patchsets that can be applied on top of an upstream kernel version.
+There are also four (per-version) topic branches, which hold patchsets that can be applied on top of an upstream kernel version.
 These branches are **frequently rebased**, either because a new upstream release candidate has become available, or because a fix to the `capsicum` branch has been back-applied to the topic branches